Who We Are

 Dean, Heinz College of Information Systems and Public Policy

-Ramayya Krishnan is the W. W. Cooper and Ruth F. Cooper Professor of Management Science and Information Systems at Heinz College and the Department of Engineering and Public Policy at Carnegie Mellon University.
-A faculty member at CMU since 1988, Krishnan was appointed Dean when the Heinz School of Public Policy and Management became the Heinz College of Information Systems and Public Policy in 2008.
-He was reappointed upon the completion of his first term as Dean in 2014.
+Ramayya Krishnan is the W. W. Cooper and Ruth F. Cooper Professor of Management Science and Information Systems at the H. John Heinz III College and the Department of Engineering and Public Policy at Carnegie Mellon University.
+A faculty member at CMU since 1988, Krishnan was appointed as the Dean in 2009 of the Heinz College.

 Professor of Economics And Public Policy